anna099/hegel/culture/6-faith-insight.md

-   'It too is ultimately part of the vocation of man': indeed, pure insight has practical motivations insofar as, like faith, it is a defence mechanism; the two are 'shadow brothers', in Comay's words.
-Their difference lies in *how* they defend themselves against their alienation: while faith fled from the world, insight 'directs itself against it' with relentless criticism.[^107] In this way, the subject of pure insight has the paradigmatic position of a social critic: they are both inside society and outside of it, alienated from that which they are thrown into.
+   'It too is ultimately part of the vocation of man': indeed, pure insight has practical motivations insofar as, like faith, it is a defence mechanism; the two are 'shadow brothers', in Comay's words.[^107] Their difference lies in *how* they defend themselves against their alienation: while faith fled from the world, insight 'directs itself against it' with relentless criticism.[^108] In this way, the subject of pure insight has the paradigmatic position of a social critic: they are both inside society and outside of it, alienated from that which they are thrown into.

    Faith was previously defined as having content with no self-reflection; we can conversely define pure insight as self-reflection without content.
-It is pure consciousness in the form of a 'restless movement' of being-for-itself.[^108] Just as he did with faith, Hegel analyses pure insight from three perspectives: as it is in and for itself, in its relation to actuality, and in relation to faith.
+It is pure consciousness in the form of a 'restless movement' of being-for-itself.[^109] Just as he did with faith, Hegel analyses pure insight from three perspectives: as it is in and for itself, in its relation to actuality, and in relation to faith.

-   As mentioned above, while faith is a form of consciousness, pure insight is a form of *self*-consciousness: where faith apprehended the 'absolute essence' of the faith-world, pure insight comprehends itself as an 'absolute *self*'.[^109] This is a high achievement of reason; where reason in the fifth chapter was only the *certainty* of being 'all truth', pure insight reaches actual *knowledge* of itself as all truth.
+   As mentioned above, while faith is a form of consciousness, pure insight is a form of *self*-consciousness: where faith apprehended the 'absolute essence' of the faith-world, pure insight comprehends itself as an 'absolute *self*'.[^110] This is a high achievement of reason; where reason in the fifth chapter was only the *certainty* of being 'all truth', pure insight reaches actual *knowledge* of itself as all truth.
 This knowledge is established through a rigorous process of conceptualising: that is, annulling